Harden Askenasy: Professional career

-In 1939, Dr. Askenasy arrived in Romania and took a position as a neurosurgeon at the Jewish Hospital in Bucharest.
-Life soon became very difficult for Askenasy as a Jewish man during World War II.
-Anti-Semitism, including the infamous Iron Guard, began to take a more sinister form.
-There was widespread persecution that included dismissing Jews from their jobs, non-hiring of Jews, beatings, and public hanging of Jews.
-Dr. Askenasy could not escape the atrocities surrounding him.
-In 1940, Askenasy became a professor of Anatomy and studied the nervous system at the College for Jewish Students in Bucharest.
-Not long after, he was exiled to Transnistria on the Ukrainian border, together with hundreds of thousands of Romanian Jews.
-They were all sent there to die from disease and hunger.
-While they were in the camp, Askenasy was obligated to clean the extremely dirty community bathroom (latrine), creating a traumatizing memory for him.
+In 1939, Askenasy arrived in Romania and took a position as a neurosurgeon at the Jewish Hospital in Bucharest.
+As a Jew during World War II, he suffered from the Anti-Semitism that was widespread at the time.
+Jews were dismissed from their jobs or not hired because of their Judaism.
+There were also beatings and public hangings of Jews.
+In 1940, Askenasy became a professor of Anatomy and taught at the College for Jewish Students in Bucharest, but was soon deported to Transnistria on the Ukrainian border together with hundreds of thousands of Romanian Jews who died there of disease and hunger.
+In the camp, Askenasy was forced to clean the filthy latrines.

-In 1943 he returned to the Neurological Department at the Hospital of the Red Cross in Bucharest because of the need for neurologists.
-In 1946, after World War II, he returned to his academic endeavors that had been previously interrupted.
-He decided that it was best for him and his family to go to Palestine, the historic land of the Jewish people.
-When Jewish citizens were selected to leave Romania on Christmas Eve, his and his wife's names were not called on the list.
-This was because Dr. Askenasy was a precious asset to the post-war government due to his medical expertise.
-However, after a meeting with the interior minister of Romania, Teohari Giorgescu, he was granted permission to leave with his wife and family.
+In 1943 he returned to the Neurological Department at the Hospital of the Red Cross in Bucharest where neurologists were badly needed.
+In 1946, he returned to his academic endeavors but decided to immigrate to Palestine, the historic land of the Jewish people.
+When Jewish citizens were selected to leave Romania on Christmas Eve, his name and that of his wife were not on the list, apparently due to the importatnce of his medical expertise.
+However, after a meeting with the interior minister of Romania, Teohari Giorgescu, he and his family were granted permission to leave.